Loch Ness from Edinburgh: The Best Way To Visit

 Day tour to Loch Ness from Edinburgh

-Given my time restrictions, I ended up going with the tour, so for the rest of this post I’m going to relate my experience back to the tour while also providing information on a general Loch Ness visit.
+Given my time restrictions, you might have guessed that I ended up going with the day tour to Loch Ness.
+So this post is about my experience on the tour as well as information on a general Loch Ness visit.

 An early start